 We took a dip in the chilly pool of Bomod-ok Falls.

-Picked some orange at Rock-Inn Farm
+Orange Picking at Rock-Inn Farm

 Watched a Sagada pottery maker in action